Scottish Independence Referendum: A Decade of Reflection

 As polling stations closed and counting began, emotions ran high.
 The early results from Clackmannanshire hinted at a No victory, eliciting mixed reactions across the country.
 Jane Phillips remembers the growing sense of disappointment among Yes supporters as more results came in.
 “It was a rollercoaster of emotions,” she says.

 The final tally revealed a 55.3% vote for No and 44.7% for Yes.
 While No supporters celebrated, Yes campaigners grappled with the outcome.
-Cat Headley reflects, “There was relief, but also a recognition that the referendum had fundamentally changed Scottish politics.”
+Cat Headley reflects, “There was a relief, but also a recognition that the referendum had fundamentally changed Scottish politics.”

 A decade on, the referendum’s impact remains evident.
 Yes supporters like Jane Phillips maintain hope for future independence, while the political discourse continues to grapple with unresolved tensions.
 Malcolm Andrew observes, “The debate didn’t end with the referendum.
 If anything, it’s become more nuanced and entrenched in our national conversation.”